Editor-in-chief / Coordinator: Daniela-Doina Cioboată, PhD, Eng.

 Dr. Sahin Yildirim has received the MSc degree in Mechanical Engineering in 1990 from Erciyes University, Turkey.
 He has received his PhD degree in 1998 from Cardiff University.
 He was established Mechatronic Engineering Department in 2005, Kayseri, Turkey.
 He is head of the Mechatronic Engineering Department.
 He is lecturing the control theory, robotics, neural network applications in engineering at Erciyes University, Turkey.
 He has been supervised some national and international projects such as nurse robot design and control, active vehicle system design and control, 2 legged walking robot control.
 He has been reviewed more than 100 papers.
 He is also author of more than 140 journal and conference papers.
 He is currently supervising more than 30 PhD and M.Sc. students.
 His research area is consisted of neural network, control theory and applications, mobile and industrial robots, vehicle Dynamics and control.

-Professor Luciana CRISTEA – University «TRANSILVANIA» of Brasov, Associate Editor
+Professor Luciana CRISTEA – University «TRANSILVANIA» of Brasov, Romania, Associate Editor

 Prof. Luciana Cristea is a professor with University «TRANSILVANIA» of Brasov who graduated from the Faculty of Mechanics, Department of Precision Mechanics, in 1988.
 Over the course of time, she has held several research and teaching positions, of which are the following: trainee engineer, project engineer, scientific researcher, research engineer, head of works, associate professor and a professor with University «TRANSILVANIA» of Brasov.